lllllllGOODBYEllllll/Sylvane/README.md

 ## 🎯 Project Philosophy

 **Less content, more impact.**
-Eloria focuses on showcasing a few products with **maximum visual effect** —
+Sylvan focuses on showcasing a few products with **maximum visual effect** —
 a premium feel without the need for complexity.

 ---